How do I become a mortician?

 Maybe you don’t want to become an embalmer, you just want to help families care for their dead.
 Maybe you don’t want to sell burial vaults, you just want to bury a person three feet down in a simple shroud.
 If this sounds like you, you might be a better fit for the burgeoning alternative funeral industry.

-Well, “industry” is too strong a word.
+Honestly, “industry” is too strong a word.
 There aren’t many jobs and careers in this space yet.
-Here is an Ask a Mortician video I made EASY STEPS to becoming an Alternative Mortician! that goes deeper to explain what I mean.
+Here is an Ask a Mortician video called EASY STEPS to becoming an Alternative Mortician! that goes deeper to explain what exactly that means.

-You can help families from outside the funeral industry as a death doula or midwife, or from inside the funeral industry as a licensed funeral director.
-I’m going to link articles written by two of our members, one is Cassandra Yonder, a doula/midwife (The Precious Time Present With the Dead Body), and one is Nora Menkin, a licensed director and funeral home manager (Washing Kathryn, Touching Death), provides important insight, while this piece provides a glimpse at a day in the life of a death doula.
+You can also help families from outside the funeral industry as a death doula or midwife, or from inside the funeral industry as a licensed funeral director.
+This essay from Nora Menkin, a licensed director and funeral home manager (Washing Kathryn, Touching Death), provides important insight, while this piece provides a glimpse at a day in the life of a death doula.

 What you’ll see from these pieces is that there are many ways to skin a cat (good lord, no one actually skin a cat!).
 That is to say, there are many ways to be an ally to the cause of family-centered death care, both in and outside the industry.